hermannm/hermannm.dev/content/libraries/devlog.md

 ---

 _`devlog`_ is the name of a set of logging libraries that I've built for different programming languages.
-They all focus on structured logging, but they differ in their scope:
+They all focus on developer-friendly structured logging, but they differ in their scope:

 - The Go and Rust implementations provide an alternate log output format for the standard structured logging libraries, designed for use in local development.